History of the Regional Counterdrug Training Academy

 Also in March of 1992, a Board of Representatives was selected to help develop academic policy, monitor operations, create a curriculum, and provide support in promoting the RCTA.
 The Board of Representatives consisted of one representative from the senior law enforcement agency in the member states, the NGB Counterdrug Chief, and the Mississippi National Guard Adjutant General.

 Due to the length of time required to renovate the Officers Club, and due to the immediate need for training, a temporary classroom was established in the ballroom of the Combined Bachelor's Quarters (CBQ), NAS Meridian.
+Two excess mobile homes were obtained at no charge from the Army Corps of Engineers, and served as administrative and logistics space for the RCTA. |

 With the signing of the Inter-Service Support Agreement with the U.S. Navy, and additional support staff on board, the first class was conducted at the RCTA in September of 1992.